The 'Rooney Rule': Pro Football's Affirmative Action Deception

 Imagine an America in which employers faced steep fines for failing to interview a sufficient number of minority candidates for a vacant management slot prior to making a hiring decision.
 Even in this day and age, where Diversity rules, that might seem a far-fetched scenario.
 Yet for the last half-dozen years, this has been the way the National Football League has operated.
 And its advocates are seeking ways to expand this regime to a variety of venues - and with a strong assist from government.

 The NFL hastily assembled a "Committee on Work Place Diversity."
 Chaired by Rooney, the committee would determine the necessity and nature of remedial action.
 In December 2002, the group issued its recommendations, most crucially a requirement that "any club seeking to hire a head coach will interview one or more minority applicants for that position."
-This "Rooney Rule" the following year became binding on all NFL teams.
+NFL owners, by a unanimous 32-0 margin, voted to adopt this "Rooney Rule," effective starting the following season.
 Any team found in violation would be subject to penalties at the Commissioner's discretion.

 By 2006, the number of teams with black head coaches rose from two to seven, and then leveled off.
 Predictably unsatisfied (or scared), team owners this June announced they had voted to extend the rule to cover senior front-office vacancies.
 NFL Commissioner Roger Goodell pledged his full support: